What Is the CICO Diet and Can It Help You Lose Weight?

 Registered Dietitian Andrea N. Giancoli, MPH, RD adds, “We tend to underestimate how much we eat.
 A strategy like CICO can help you take a hard look at the number of calories that go into your body.”

-2. It can promote a better relationship with food.
+2. It can promote a better relationship with food

 If you’ve struggled to avoid certain foods while following a diet, you know that avoiding specific foods can actually increase your desire for them.
+CICO can be freeing because there are no “forbidden” foods.
+Enjoy any food, no need to lust after chocolate or defy pizza.

-3. It’s not about short-term dieting.
+3. It’s not about short-term dieting

 Diets come and go.
 You can start off extremely motivated to melt off the extra pounds, but it won’t save you from feeling frustrated.
+That’s because most diets don’t work.

 As this Clinical Journal of Nutrition article points out just 20% of overweight individuals succeed at maintaining weight loss for at least one year.
+Of the individuals that do succeed, 43% count calories and 44% limit how much food they eat.

 These strategies are consistent with CICO, which is most effective when it can be sustained in the long run.